Koredotcom/docs/docs/gale/settings/settings-overview.md

 ## Levels of Users Management

-The **Settings** Console provides administrators comprehensive control and visibility on the user management features available at the account and agent levels, facilitating proactive and improved management.
+The **Settings** Console provides administrators comprehensive control and visibility on the user management features available at the following levels, facilitating proactive and improved management.

-* **Account level**: At the account level, administrators can manage users, integrations, and security permissions with a broader scope, encompassing the entire GALE account.
-This includes responsibilities such as user registration, access control, and permissions applicable across various applications within the GALE platform.
-The list of configured integrations can also be managed at the account level.
+* **Account level**: At the account level, administrators can manage users, their roles, and permissions throughout the entire GALE account.
+This includes tasks such as inviting users, establishing automatic data synchronization from the enterprise Active Directory (AD), and setting up access controls for modules including agent creation, model management (including access, deployment, and export), integrations, user management, security controls, model guardrails, and others.

-* **Agent level**: User management becomes more detailed and specific at the agent level, concentrating on individual agent deployments and configurations within the GALE platform.
-The owner of each respective agent holds the authority to extend invitations to any number of individual users and customize their permissions and access levels for creating and deleting an agent, assigning roles, and managing deployments, guardrail configurations, and API keys.
+* **Agent level**: User management within the GALE platform is focused on agent management, emphasizing individual agent deployments and configurations.
+Each agent's owner has the authority to invite individual users, customize their permissions and access levels, and manage tasks such as creating and deleting agents, assigning roles, overseeing deployments, configuring guardrails, and managing API keys.

 This post describes how to access the **Settings Console** and summarizes the modules and features available.